 The True Grit Epic MTB is part of the National Ultra Endurance Series (NUE).
 The National Ultra Endurance Series (NUE) is a race series that has some of the best endurance mountain bike races in the United States.
 NUE comprises an Epic Series, 100-mile events, and a Marathon series, which includes 50-mile and 75k length events:

 - True Grit 100/50

 - Marji Gesick 100/50

 - Pierre's Hole 50/100

-For multi-sport athletes looking for in-state events to round out their calendar in Utah, be sure to check out another great in-state gravel event the Crusher in the Tushar from Life Time Events and part of their Life Time Grand Prix Series.
-Road cyclists will want to add the Utah-Cache Gran Fondo to their list which is a GFNS Partner Event and a UCI Worlds Qualifer, as well as Gran Fondo Moab from the TransRockies team and part of their Race Series.
+For multi-sport athletes looking for in-state events to round out their calendar in Utah, be sure to check out Belgian Waffle Ride Utah in April.
+This is the fifth edition of the event held in Cedar City, which is in the stunning Southwest corner of Utah, part of the famed Belgian Waffle Ride Series and the second leg of the Tripel Crown of Gravel Series.
+Another great in-state gravel event is the Crusher in the Tushar from Life Time Events and part of their Life Time Grand Prix Series.
+Road cyclists will want to add the Utah-Cache Gran Fondo to their list, which is a GFNS Partner Event and a UCI Worlds Qualifier, as well as Gran Fondo Moab from the TransRockies team and part of their Race Series.
 Our team considers all of these to be some of the Best Road Cycling Events in the Southwest.

 Trail runners will appreciate Antelope Canyon Ultras and Bryce Canyon Ultras from Vacation Races which is a UTMB and Wasatch Front 100 Qualifier, along with the slew of other best in class trail running events in Utah.